istio/istio.io/content/en/docs/tasks/policy-enforcement/rate-limit/index.md

 1 requests per minute across all instances of the service.
 Additionally, we will apply a local rate-limit for each individual `productpage` instance that will allow 10 requests per minute.
-In this way, we will ensure that our `productpage` service handles a maximum of 1 requests per minute through instance gateway, but each `productpage` instance can handle upto 10 requests per minute allowing for any in-mesh traffic.
+In this way, we will ensure that our `productpage` service handles a maximum of 1 requests per minute through instance gateway, but each `productpage` instance can handle up to 10 requests per minute allowing for any in-mesh traffic.

 ## Before you begin